taras-i-fedyk/lunch-places/README.md

 ### Introduction

-This is a compact Android app for finding nearby places where you can have lunch or something.
-You're free to perform the search by any text query.
+This is a compact Android app for finding nearby places to have lunch or something.
+You can perform a search by any text query.

 The app has been created to experiment with different technologies and as a final project within Harvard University’s CS50 course.
 It's not for any distribution outside that context.